Good academic & disciplinary standing, 2.5 GPA or better, Junior standing or higher at time of internship

 Students participating in the Santiago internship program are encouraged to have completed at least 4 semesters of college-level Spanish.
 There are limited English placements available and not knowing Spanish will limit what organizations are able to work with you.

 These documents outline the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 It includes fees charged on students’ U-Bill (Course Fee, Study Abroad Fee, and Iowa Regents CISI Insurance), as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
-Quoted estimates are conservatively high, yet realistic. ***Please note: a tuition increase is expected for 2017-2018 which will affect the Study Abroad Fee for summer 2017.
-A slight increase should be expected by all participants.
+Quoted estimates are conservatively high, yet realistic.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.